 Defendant Francisco Duran used the two-story property located at 7312 Desert Ridge Glen in Lakewood Ranch, Florida as his residence ("Desert Ridge").
 On November 29, 2020, the Receiver entered into an agreement to sell Desert Ridge for \$846,000.
 The Receiver moved the Court to approve the sale, and the Court granted that motion.
 See Docs.
 340, 343.
-The Receiver closed the sale, but because the transaction occurred after the current reporting period, the proceeds are not yet reflected in Exhibit A. For more information, please see the Receiver's prior interim reports.
+The Receiver closed the sale on or about January 7, 2021, and the net proceeds of \$774,740.08 are now reflected in Exhibit A. For more information, please see the Receiver's prior interim reports.